sviluppalice/sviluppalice/README.md

 > *Tech stack:* Django/DRF, JavaScript/React/Vite, Tailwind CSS, Recharts.

-### ⛵ **BlueCrew**
+### 📈 **RankLab**
-- **Description**: A mobile app that connects sailboat owners to plan trips and sail together for added safety and camaraderie.
-It also allows users to offer paid spots on their boats, enabling others to join their journey and experience sailing, creating a seamless way to share adventures on the sea.
+- **Description**: RankLab is a full-stack web app that allows you to analyze websites, offering the follwing analyses options: keyword, sentiment, headers, accessibility and seo comparison between two websites.
-- **Goal**: To provide a platform where sailboat owners can sail confidently in groups while also offering unique opportunities for individuals to enjoy sailing experiences by joining boat trips for a fee.
+- **Goal**: To provide a web app to easily gather all the necessary data to perform marketing operations.

-> *Tech stack:* Django/DRF, TypeScript/React/Vite, Material UI.
+> *Tech stack:* Django/DRF, JavaScript/React/Vite.

 ## 🔥 Future Projects